Scott Butner

 Workforce Analysis

-BW Research is examining the jobs to be created or displaced if the Northwest were to achieve net-zero emissions as modeled in the NZNW Energy Pathways analysis by occupation and location in the buildings, fuels, electricity, and transportation sectors throughout the region.
+The NZNW Workforce analysis examines the jobs that would be created or displaced if the Northwest were to achieve net-zero emissions by 2050, as modeled in the NZNW Energy Pathways analysis.
+In November 2023, CETI released regional results, followed by state-specific analyses in April 2024.